-- Household Size-Completed verification worksheet listing the name and age of each household member and the relationship to the applicant - Number in College-Completed verification worksheet listing the name and age of each household member attending a Title IV-eligible school at least half time for the award year, and the name(s) of the applicable school(s) - Income Earned from Work-Copy of a W-2 Form from each source of employment from 2016, signed statement certifying the applicant has not filed and is not required to file taxes for 2016, signed statement indicating sources and amounts of income earned from work in 2016 not listed on a W-2 Form - High School Completion Status-Copy of applicant's high school diploma or final high school transcript that shows the date the applicant completed secondary school OR copy of one of the recognized equivalents of a high school diploma OR copy of homeschool documentation/ state-issued homeschool certification credential - Identity & Statement of Educational Purpose-Government-issued photo identification AND
+- Household Size-Completed verification worksheet listing the name and age of each household member and the relationship to the applicant - Number in College-Completed verification worksheet listing the name and age of each household member attending a Title IV-eligible school at least half time for the award year, and the name(s) of the applicable school(s) - Income Earned from Work-Copy of a W-2 Form from each source of employment from 2018, signed statement certifying the applicant has not filed and is not required to file taxes for 2018, signed statement indicating sources and amounts of income earned from work in 2018 not listed on a W-2 Form - High School Completion Status-Copy of applicant's high school diploma or final high school transcript that shows the date the applicant completed secondary school OR copy of one of the recognized equivalents of a high school diploma OR copy of homeschool documentation/

-Signed Statement of Educational Purpose for the 2018-2019 award year (presented to the school in person) OR Copy of government-issued photo identification AND original notarized Statement of Educational Purpose signed by the applicant for the 2018-2019 award year (if the student is unable to appear in person at the school)
+- state-issued homeschool certification credential - Identity & Statement of Educational Purpose-Government-issued photo identification AND Signed Statement of Educational Purpose for the 2020 2021 award year (presented to the school in person) OR Copy of government-issued photo identification AND original notarized Statement of Educational Purpose signed by the applicant for the 2020 2021 award year (if the student is unable to appear in person at the school)

-Verification Verification Tracking FAFSA Information Required to be Verified

-Tracking Flag Group Name •

-V1 Standard Verification Tax Filers

-Group Adjusted Gross Income

-U.S. Income Tax Paid

-Untaxed Portions of IRA Distributions

-Untaxed Portion of Pensions

-IRA Deductions and Payments

-Tax Exempt Interest Income

-• Education Credits

-Number of Household Members

-Number in College

-Non-Tax Filers

-Income Earned from Work

-Number of Household Members

-Number in College

-V4 Custom Verification High School Completion Status

-Group Identity/Statement of Educational

-Purpose
+Verification Tracking Flag Verification Tracking Group Name FAFSA Information Required to be Verified V1 Standard Verification Group Tax Filers Adjusted Gross Income U.S. Income Tax Paid Untaxed Portions of IRA Distributions Untaxed Portion of Pensions IRA Deductions and Payments Tax Exempt Interest Income Education Credits Number of Household Members Number in College V4 Custom Verification Non-Tax Filers Group Identity/Statement of Educational Purpose

 V5 Aggregate Verification Tax Filers

 Group Adjusted Gross Income

 U.S. Income Tax Paid

 Untaxed Portions of IRA Distributions

 Untaxed Portions of Pensions

 IRA Deductions and Payments

 Tax Exempt Interest Income

 Education Credits

 Number of Household Members

 Number in College

 High School Completion Status

 Identity/Statement of Educational

 Purpose

 Non-Tax Filers

 Income earned from work

 Number of Household Members

 Number in College

 High School Completion Status

 Identity/Statement of Educational

 Purpose